WinnerOlapade/KOLOMOLO_TASK/README.md

 This repository contains the solution to tasks given by Kolomolo

 ## Basic Knowledge
-* "__main__.py" is used to specify entry point at which a program executes when packages or modules are executed as scripts. when a package or module is run as the main program using the python interpreter, __mian__.py file executes and serves as the starting point for the program.
+* `__main__.py` is used to specify entry point at which a program executes when packages or modules are executed as scripts. when a package or module is run as the main program using the python interpreter, `__mian__.py` file executes and serves as the starting point for the program.
 It allows for the code in the package or module to be executed as a standalone application rather than just a library.

-* To prevent code in module from being execute when imported, wrap the code (if __name__ == “__main__”: ) block into the function.
+* To prevent code in module from being execute when imported, wrap the code (if `__name__ == “__main__”:` ) block into the function.
 Setting this means the module will be executed only when its is executed as main program not when imported.

-* __init__() method is the method that represents a class constructor in Python
+` __init__()` method is the method that represents a class constructor in Python

 * ".string format method," "comma method," "f-string method," "% format method" are options used to insert vale of a variable into a string.